 “Dining on the Diamond” is a program with roots in Pawtucket, Rhode Island as a sister company to the PawSox, the triple-A affiliate of the Boston Red Sox.
 The program was created in response to the COVID-19 pandemic and offers open-air hospitality that complies with safety regulations and allows fans to experience moments and create memories at the ballpark like never before.

 The “Field of Dreams” site operator, Go the Distance, is partnering with the program, and beginning the weekend of Sept.
 11, fans can enjoy a meal on the field.
 The menu will offer Midwestern favorites such as a pork tenderloin sandwich, Iowa pork chops and sweet corn on a stick.
-You can view the full menu and reserve tables here.

 The Iowa Department of Natural Resources’ (DNR) has launched a new, free online database called the Iowa Deer Exchange to connect deer hunters with Iowans who are searching for venison.
 Hunters will enter their information into the database and recipients can choose the condition they want the meat in — boned out, whole (field dressed), quartered, frozen, jerky/sausage and what amount they want.
 Once the parties have been connected, they work out the details of the transfer.